turingschool/career-development-curriculum/module_one/dtr_guidelines_memo.md

 Group Member Names:

-Project Expectations: What does each group member hope to get out of this project?
+Goals and Expectations for the Project (What does each group member hope to get out of this project?):

-Goals and expectations:

 Team strengths:

-How to overcome obstacles:
+How we can use our strengths to overcome obstacles:

 Schedule Expectations (When are we available to work together and individually?):